brotatotes/bht-automation/bht gen 2/Romans/Chapter 8/Romans 8 35 bht.md

 # Romans 8:35 Commentary Help Text

 ## BHT:
-The love of Christ, which is unshakeable and unfailing, is our anchor even in the face of trials and tribulations.
-It is not our love for Him, but His love for us that remains constant.
-No matter what challenges we may face, whether affliction, distress, or any adversities, nothing can separate us from His love.
-Our confidence should not waver, for even in the midst of darkness, God's favor shines through, ensuring that we are never alone nor abandoned.
-Therefore, let us stand firm in the faith, knowing that God's love for us is unchanging and everlasting.
+The assurance we have in the love of Christ is not based on our own love for Him, but rather on His unwavering love for us.
+No matter what difficulties or challenges we face, they cannot separate us from the protection and care of Christ.
+Even in the face of affliction and distress, we can find comfort in knowing that these trials do not diminish Christ's love for us.
+He is fully aware of our circumstances and has the ability to deliver us from them, if He deems it best.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "Who (i.e. what) shall separate us from the love of Christ?"
+1. "But the difficulty of it lies in consistently interpreting Romans 8:37, where not our endurance in love to Him, but our victory by means of His love to us, is alleged."
 2. "The second, as maintained by Beza, Grot., Est., al., Thol., Reiche, Meyer, De Wette, appears to me the only tenable sense of the words."
 3. "And finally he expresses his persuasion that no created thing shall ever separate us from that love, i.e. shall ever be able to pluck us out of the Father’s hand."